 Insider threats not only include malicious attacks, but also the negligent use of systems and data by employees.
 To safeguard against these threats, it essential that organizations quickly and accurately detect, inspect, and respond to issues that could be indicators of insider attacks.
 Common antivirus and anti-malware tools are generally ineffective against these threats.
 Insider threats require specialized tools that may merge machine learning and intelligent tagging to detect unusual activity, suspicious changes and threats caused by system misconfigurations.

-Hence, both organizations and individuals need to stay vigilant and identify potential threats exposing vulnerabilities in their security to safeguard from the increasingly malicious cyber-attacks.
+Hence, both organizations and individuals need to stay vigilant and identify potential cyber threats exposing vulnerabilities in their security to safeguard from the increasingly malicious cyber-attacks.
 It is crucial for organizations to review their current cybersecurity measures and build a robust defence strategy against cyber threats.

 To know more about cybersecurity solutions and to get a free cybersecurity assessment report from our experts, Request your Free Cybersecurity Review here